ritts97/Anime-Database-With-Recommender-System/README.md

 # Anime-Database-With-Recommender-System
-This project was done for my DBMS class in college.
-This is an anime database command line app which has an anime recommender system as well.

-It is written in Python and uses SQLite for database.
-It uses user to user collaborative filtering and pearson correlation coefficient for anime recommendations.
+This project was done as a class project for the course 'Database Management System'.
+This is a command line app of an anime database which uses SQLite and Python.
+It contains anime details and a personal anime recommendation system which recommends anime using pearson correlation coefficient and user-to-user collaborative filtering.
+Users can sign up and view anime details like the summary, genres, creators, age limit and the number of episodes, rate and unrate animes and update their personal details.
+The recommender system recommends anime based their ratings.
+The admin(s) can view user details and add animes to the database.
+It also uses Google's SMTP server to send emails to the users to reset their password in case they forget their current password.

 REQUIREMENTS :-
 Python 3